cse110-sp24-group32/cse110-sp24-group32/admin/team.md

     I'm a 3rd year Computer Science major interested in web development and am a co-leader for the team.
 Some things about me are that I have a dog Jenna that I really love, like to play FPS games like Counter-Strike and Overwatch, and am into music production.

     Most of my repositories for my projects are private, but my github profile can be found [here](https://github.com/chris-529)
+- ## **Anthony Chapov**:
+    I'm a 3rd year Computer Science major interested in AI & Business and am a co-leader for the team.
+In my free time, I enjoy working out, hiking, swimming, night driving and exploring random places.
+I will need to update my github but you can find small samples of my work here: [here](https://github.com/Babuka6)

     ---
 - ## **Thomas Li**: